skjsjhb/alal.js/CONTRIBUTING.md

 - HMR does not work for the background scripts (i.e. generated `main.js`).
 A full restart is required for them to take effect.

-- `dev-server` does **NOT** emit files and we haven't intended to let it do so.
+- `dev-server` does **NOT** emit files, and we haven't intended to let it do so.
 Considering this, `bundle-debug` is still required to create `main.js` as an entry point for Electron (which is not reloadable, obviously).
 Running both in parallel brings the best development experience, but might cause significant stuck on low-end machines.

   Whether to use `dev-server` is totally a personal choice, you can still use the traditional **write, build, launch, build, launch...** It's totally acceptable.

 - Build steps like `node tools/sync.js` which are optional for users are **mandatory** for our developers.

-- You may use a custom pakcage manager to install dependencies.
+- You may use a custom package manager to install dependencies.
 However, we've verified that `pnpm` does **not** work.
-Also, when commiting code, `yarn` is still required.
+Also, when committing code, `yarn` is still required.

 ## Pull Request Workflow